Orissa famine of 1866: Effects of drought

+The fallout of the famine tarnished the career of Bengal Lieutenant Governor Sir Cecil Beadon, forcing him into retirement after a specially appointed inquiry, the Campbell Commission of 1866, found his administration lacking.
+The commission, spearheaded by Sir George Campbell, concluded that Beadon had grossly miscalculated the scale of the disaster, misled the central government, and blindly relied on laissez-faire economic doctrines while exporting critical food grains.

 Lessons learnt from this famine by the British rulers included "the importance of developing an adequate network of communications" and "the need to anticipate disaster".
 Indian Famine Codes were slowly developed which were "designed to be put into place as soon as a failure of the monsoon, or other warning-signal, indicated a probable shortage".
 One early success of this new approach was seen in the Bihar famine of 1873-74 when the famine relief under Sir Richard Temple resulted in the avoidance of almost all mortality.

 The famine commission's report highlighted the absence of transportation infrastructure in the Orissa deltas.
 In order to alleviate the effects of a future famine, the British Raj built the Orissa Coast Canal (now Odisha Coast Canal), a 124 km segment of the East Coast Canal, stretching north from Charbatia to Rasulpur, the border of West Bengal.
 Construction of the canal started during 1880 and the canal was fully opened for traffic in 1888.

-The famine also served to awaken educated Indians about the effect that British rule was having on India.
-The fact that during the Orissa famine, India exported more than 200 million pounds of rice to Great Britain even when more than one million succumbed to famine outraged Indian nationalists.
-Dadabhai Naoroji used this as evidence to develop the Drain Theory, the idea that Britain was enriching itself by "sucking the lifeblood out of India".